-In MIKE+, a link is characterised by material, which determines the Manning friction coefficient (Manning), the Colebrook-White coefficient (EQ Roughness), or Hazen-Williams coefficient (H-W Coefficient) for the conduit.
+In MIKE+, a link is characterised by material, which determines the Manning friction coefficient (Manning M or Manning n), the Colebrook-White coefficient (EQ Roughness), or Hazen-Williams coefficient (H-W Coefficient) for the conduit.
 It is optional to use either the default roughness values for specific materials or local values.